'We have liftoff': Crane lifts massive Civil War painting

 Conservators will restore those missing pieces.

-The painting also will have the proper perspective: Until now, the work hung like a shower curtain and there were folds and creases.
-The aim is to return the "immersion" effect.
+The painting also will have the proper perspective: The work hung like a shower curtain and there were folds and creases.

 And the "Battle of Atlanta" will be displayed in its original hyperbolic, or hourglass shape.
 Through proper tension at the top and bottom, the painting's horizon will appear closer to the viewer, restoring the original 3D illusion.